 Information Technology is a truly fascinating industry.
 It is one of the most demanded market sectors worldwide.
 Software development outsourcing is a progress engine, it is the technological revolution motivator.
 However, there are always two sides to the coin.
-Such a global interest in this industry and the market volatility significantly impact the project success rate statistics.
+Such a global interest in this industry and the market volatility significantly impact the software project success rate statistics.

 Let’s discover the primary reasons why most software development projects can’t make it to the end and figure out a way to secure the stable and efficient development lifecycle of yours.